Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_email()

-In addition to WP's `sanitize_email()` filters, this also strips out quotes and apostrophes.
+In addition to WP's `sanitize_email()` filters, this also strips out quotes and apostrophes, which let's be honest, don't really belong even though they are technically allowed.

 #### Arguments